vygr/ChrysaLisp/docs/TASKS.md

 In either case, a VP node can execute a number of VP tasks, and it does this via a priority based co-op task scheduling policy.

+## Link tasks

+A link task, or driver, is a task that registers itself with the Kernel as a task that can send message data to a neighbor node.

+It runs at the link driver priority, lower than the Kernel, but higher than the rest of the system.

+When a link starts up, it exchanges a `hello` with the node it's connected to.
+And then starts to transmit message data.

+A link doesn't get involved in anything other than sending and receiving data to/from it's neighbor.
+It does work to split and combine large messages into smaller packets, but keeps itself to itself.